GitHubConstellation2022/packages-nuget/README.md

 - Basic understanding of software package registries (e.g. GitHub Packages, nuget)
 - Nice to have: experience with GitHub Actions or other automation servers such as Jenkins or TravisCI

+## Publishing a package using a nuget.config file

+When publishing, you need to use the same value for OWNER in your csproj file that you use in your nuget.config authentication file.
+Specify or increment the version number in your .csproj file, then use the dotnet pack command to create a .nuspec file for that version.

 ## :books: Resources

 - [Introduction to YAML: Learn YAML in 5 minutes](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes)